Gutted and disappointed, but it's not over yet! - Huddersfield Town fans on Everton defeat

 Dick Barton, Heckmondwike

-I'm gutted but I thought Town where sluggish and slow with no movement but I keep the faith!
+I'm gutted, I thought Town where sluggish and slow with no movement but I keep the faith!

 Tony, Salendine Nook